ThomasSpare/Battleships.spare/readme2.md

 - Python
 - PEP8 Validator

-# libraries used in the game
+# Python Libraries used in the game

 - time
 - random